Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Extended Experimental Details

 \subsection{Compatibility with Data Augmentation}

-We didn't include data augmentation in most experiments for rigorousness considerations.
+We didn't include data augmentation in the experiments in the main text.
 Because with data augmentation, there is no rigorous way of choosing the sample size $m$ that appears in the PAC-Bayes bound.
 More specifically, for the PAC-Bayes bound to be valid, the training data has to be i.i.d. samples from some underlying distribution.
 However, most data augmentation techniques would break the i.i.d. assumption.
 As a result, if we have $10$ times more samples after augmentation, the new information they bring in would be much less than those from $10$ times i.i.d. samples.
 In this case, how to determine the effective sample size $m$ to be used in the PAC-Bayes bound is a problem.

 Since knowing whether a training method can work well with data augmentation is important, we carried out the PAC-Bayes training with an ad-hoc choice of $m$, that is, we set $m$ to be the size of the augmented data.
 We compared the grid-search result of SGD and Adam versus PAC-Bayes training on CIFAR10 with ResNet18.
 The augmentation is achieved by random flipping and random cropping.
 The data augmentation increased the size of the training sample by 128 times.
-The grid search is the same as in Appendix~\ref{apsec:image-class}.
-The testing accuracy for SGD is 95.2\%, it is 94.3\% for Adam, it is 94.4\% for AdamW, and it is 94.3\% for PAC-Bayes training with the layerwise prior.
-In contrast, the testing accuracy without data augmentation is lower than 90\% for all methods.
+The test accuracy for SGD is 95.2\%, it is 94.3\% for Adam, it is 94.4\% for AdamW, and it is 94.3\% for PAC-Bayes training with the layerwise prior.
+In contrast, the test accuracy without data augmentation is lower than 90\% for all methods.
 It suggests that data augmentation does not conflict with the PAC-Bayes training in practice.